-Processes - remove barriers: Stop getting in your own way.
+Stop getting in your own way.
 We must be in compliance; however, over compliance creates barriers.
-Look at your Customer Identification Program (CIP) as well as your retail and business account opening policies.
+Look at your customer identification program, as well as your retail and business account opening policies.
 Do they create barriers to growth?
 Is it easy for a consumer to open a retail or business account at your bank?
 Do you have restrictive scoring metrics that are actually costing you revenue opportunities?